Hello, New Friends and Loyal Readers!

 Readers deserve our best efforts.
 I’ll die on that hill.

 In addition to pursuing a writing career, I worked at a bunch of random jobs and dreamed of cultivating “a good life” full of books, good food and drink, arts and culture, cozy cottage rooms, serene gardens, and a close circle of friends and family.
-I pictured my ideal life as a fabulous mash-up of a Victoria Magazine spread and Carrie Bradshaw typing away in her NYC brownstone on Sex and the City
+I pictured my ideal life as a fabulous mash-up of a Victoria Magazine spread and Carrie Bradshaw typing away in her NYC brownstone on Sex and the City with a little Martha Stewart Magazine and Murder She Wrote in the mix.

 Every day, I’m getting closer to living the life I’ve imagined.